 Shopping in bulk will help you save money and reduce food waste and if you store your items in glass jars you can actually see what you have.
 A lot of the time we have food in our cupboards that we can’t see.
 Even found an old bag of pasta half full and expired?

 When you buy in bulk you only buy what you need.

 Another major tip is to research your local area.
-The more you know about your neighborhood the easier it will be to find stores that offer package free option.
+The more you know about your neighbourhood the easier it will be to find stores that offer package-free options.

 Consider a change in your diet.
-Package foods are higher in fat and sugar.
+Packaged foods are higher in fat and sugar.